 This is backed up by comments from locals, who told us that most people who drive into this area tend to use trucks, vans, dirt bikes, and other off-road vehicles.

 Coordinates: 40.886349, -72.782052

-This clipping is from an article that was published in the Daily News newspaper on November 29th, 2000.
+This newspaper clipping is from an article that was published in the Daily News on November 29th, 2000.

 According to the police, the area is a popular destination for hunters and naturalists.

-Detective Athur Ahl surmised that Valerie's remains were dumped in the area at some point between October 8th and November 5th.
+Detective Athur Ahl postulated that Mack's remains were dumped in the area at some point between October 8th and November 5th.
 The autopsy estimated that she was killed between late August and early November.

 In this comparison image, we've matched a crime scene photograph of the site with a satellite image from 2001.
 We also highlighted certain points by adding color-coded dots.

 Note that the southbound trail is not visible in modern-day aerial images.
 It is likely that the path has become overgrown or obscured by trees.

 Coordinates: 40.881435, -72.791769